 The market has plenty of the usual souvenirs such as crafts and rugs, leather and spice boxes.
 It is also a great place to find traditional Moroccan clothes, perfect for robes and loungewear.

 Outside Casablanca, the Portuguese Cistern in El Jadida’s medina was declared a UNESCO World Heritage Site in 2004.
-This underground reservoir, with its many-arched ceilings and glistening water, is picture-perfect.
+Visiting this underground reservoir is one of the best things to do in Morocco, with its many-arched ceilings and glistening water.

 For every movie fan who makes a pilgrimage to Rick’s Café in Casablanca, there’s a book fan paying homage in the Tanger Inn in Tangier.
 This hotel and pub was the haunt of writers Jack Kerouac, Allan Ginsberg, and William S. Burroughs.